-General Affirm and continue to implement the recommendations in the 2014 Carroll County Master Plan as amended 2019 Amended, 2018 Finksburg Corridor Plan where they reinforce the Carroll County Transportation Master Plan.
+General Affirm and continue to implement the recommendations in the 2014 Carroll County Master Plan as amended 2019 Amended, 2018 F Finksburg Corridor Plan where they reinforce the Carroll County Transportation Master Plan.
+Monitor the progress of ongoing municipal plan updates and amend this Plan to be consistent with all municipal plans.
 Adopt by reference the Carroll County Transportation Master Plan, and any amendment to it, into the future Master Plan update.
 Study the County's land use and transportation interaction as part of the future Master Plan update.
-Support development that reduces the Average Daily Traffic by investigating the Zoning Ordinance and Subdivision Regulations for reduced to the future for th Advance the design, right-of-way acquisition, and construction of Planned Roadway Projects and Most Promising Potential Improvem a. the use of the County's CIP, bonds, special assessments, and other financing tools, b. the development review process, and c. partnerships with the municipalities, state, BMC, landowners, land developers, and other public-private partnerships.
-Planned Roadway Projects and Most Promising Potential Improvements should be designed and constructed to Chapter 5 a. improve connectivity, Transportation b. enhance safety, c. reduce traffic congestion, Corridor & d. reduce conflicts between short distance and longer distance travel on major roadways, e. accommodate all users of the right-of-way (motorists, bicyclists, pedestrians), Subarea Analysis f. comply with the County's road standards, with designs consistent with adjacent land use, and g. maintain a high quality of life. & & 3.
+Propose amendments to the Zoning Ordinance and Subdivision Regulations that promote developments, designs, and strategies to reference the carrol county County Chapter 5 Transportation Corridor & Subarea Analysis & Chapter 6 Planned Roadway Projects Advance the design, right-of-way acquisition, and construction of Planned Roadway Projects and Most Promising Potential Improvem a. the use of the County's CIP, bonds, special assessments, and other financing tools, b. the development review process, and c. partnerships with the municipalities, state, BMC, landowners, land developers, and other public-private partnerships.
+Planned Roadway Projects and Most Promising Potential Improvements should be designed and constructed to a. improve connectivity, b. enhance safety, c. reduce traffic congestion, d. reduce conflicts between short distance and longer distance travel on major roadways, e. accommodate all users of the right-of-way, f. comply with the County's road standards, and g. maintain a high quality of life.
 Where complete construction is infeasible, partial construction should be completed to facilitate inter-parcel connectivity.
-Chapter 6 4.
-Coordinate with BMC to Adopt Planned Roadway Projects and Most Promising Potential Improvements into the Long-Range Transpo Unified Planning Work Program.
-Planned Roadway Projects 5.
-Within the constraints of funding availability and taking into consideration the prioritization established, proactively work to acquire Streets, Planned Neighborhood Connections, and Most Promising Potential Improvements identified in this Plan.
-5 6.
-Partner with the municipalities to develop a right-of-way preservation strategy for potential road improvements with priority given t over the next decade.
-7. Monitor the progress of ongoing municipal plan updates and amend the recommendations of this Plan to be consistent with all ame 8.
-Further analyze the feasibility of Planned Major Street and Planned Neighborhood Connection alignments.
+Coordinate with BMC to Adopt Planned Roadway Projects and Most Promising Potential Improvements, in coordinate proactively work to acquire land necessary.
+Develop a right-of-way preservation strategy for Planned Roadway Projects and Most Promising Potential Improvements, in coordinate proactively work to acquire land necessary.
+Further analyze the feasibility of Planned Major Street and Planned Roadway Projects and Most Promising Potential Improvements.
+Study the efficacy of traffic impact fees as a means to fund Planned Roadway Projects and Most Promising Potential Improvements.

-8 Freedom Community Comprehensive Plan, and 2013
+Freedom Community Comprehensive Plan, and 2013